desertblade/chatgpt-resume-builder/README.md

 # ChatCV - Resume Builder with OpenAI ChatGPT

+## This is a working Clone of the orginal.
+It is a work in Progress!!!

 This code uses the OpenAI ChatGPT model to enhance resumes.
 It functions as a professional resume builder, taking in a PDF resume, processing it, and sending it to the chatbot for improvement.
 The improved resume can be downloaded.

 Check out the demo of this project on [Hugging Face Spaces](https://huggingface.co/spaces/ofikodar/chatcv-resume-builder).